 We brought a particle counter on a recent visit to the Maker Annex at the Children’s Museum of Houston.
 The annex’s benevolent overlord, Brent Richardson, was getting ready to print a small, jointed dog figure about 2 inches tall using ABS filament.
 Brent said it would take roughly 2 hours for the Maker Bot to complete the project.

 From 190,800 to zero

 In addition to sampling the room and the 3D printer, we also placed the particle counter at the air outlet of our fume extractor.
-The outlet is where cleansed air, filtered by both a particle filter (HEPA-High Efficiency Particulate Air) and a chemical filter (10lb activated carbon), is put back into the room.
+The outlet is where filtered air, processed by both a particle filter (HEPA-High Efficiency Particulate Air) and a chemical filter (10lb activated carbon), is put back into the room.
 As you can see in the photo below, the particle counter registers 0 (zero) even though the 3D printer is in operation and producing particles.

 If you’re planning a 3D printing capability, and you’re concerned about how to handle fumes and particles, please contact us.
 We’re happy to share what we’ve learned.